DirectoryTree/LdapRecord-Docs/laravel/v3/importing.md

 ```

 The above can easily be placed into a [scheduled job](https://laravel.com/docs/scheduling)
-if you'd prefer the import to be ran in the background of your application.
+if you'd prefer the import to be run in the background of your application.